diamondste/CodingProjects/README.md

-# MERN
+# Coding Project
-Projects done in MERN Stack at Coding Dojo
+Projects done in at Coding Dojo